-Kumar (2004) designed a framework related to the application of the concept of mass customization 15 ough modularization.
-This framework describes the 15 ity of the modularization concept to create customized products on the one hand and the efficiency of mass production on the other.
+Kumar (2004) designed a framework related to the application of the concept of mass customization through modularization.
+This framework describes the ability of the modularization concept to create customized products on the one hand and the efficiency of mass production on the other.
 The type of process in mass customization starts from customer co-design to sending customized products to consumers.

 The application of the modularization concept caused product modularization and led to a process modularization.
-Process modularization is a standardizing manufacturing process or add sub-processes to respond to changes in product demand according to customer requirements (Tu et al., 2004).
+Process modularization is a standardizing manufacturing process module practice so that in the general process, it is still possible to make changes or add sub-processes to respond to changes in product demand according to customer requirements (Tu et al., 2004).